-NATIONAL SCIENCE FOUNDATION (NSF) REU PROGRAMS
+NATIONAL SCIENCE FOUNDATION (NSF) REU DIMACS REU: RESEARCH EXPERIENCE FOR PROGRAMS UNDERGRADUATES AT RUTGERS UNIVERSITY

-NSF funds research and education in most fields of science and engineering.
-It does this through grants, and cooperative agreements to more than 2,000 colleges, universities, K-12 school systems, businesses, informal science organizations and other research organizations throughout the United States.
-The Foundation accounts for about one-fourth of federal support to academic institutions for basic research.
-The agency operates no laboratories itself but does support National Research Centers.
-The Foundation also supports cooperative research between universities and industry, US participation in international scientific and engineering efforts, and educational activities at every academic level.
+NSF funds research and education in most fields of science The Center for Discrete Mathematics & Theoretical Computer and engineering.
+It does this through grants, and cooperative Science (DIMACS) was founded as one of 24 Science and agreements to more than 2,000 colleges, universities, K-12 Technology Centers funded by the NSF.
+It is located at school systems, businesses, informal science organizations Rutgers University, and is a joint project of Rutgers, Princeton, and other research organizations throughout the United AT&T Laboratories, Applied Communication Sciences, States.
+The Foundation accounts for about one-fourth of NEC Laboratories America, and Nokia Bell Labs.
+Applicants federal support to academic institutions for basic research. should be undergraduates with a major in computer The agency operates no laboratories itself but does support science, mathematics, or a closely related STEM field.
+They National Research Centers.
+The Foundation also supports should be current juniors (graduating in the fall or spring cooperative research between universities and industry, immediately following the program), although sophomores US participation in international scientific and engineering with exceptionally strong backgrounds will be considered. efforts, and educational activities at every academic level.
+Freshmen who have completed advanced course work in CS or math may apply, but they are very rarely accepted.